openconfig/featureprofiles/feature/security/trust_bundle/README.md

 one, ten, one thousand CA keys all operate nominally on the system.

+Trust bundles, server and client certificates are provided to be used in testing this feature.

 ## Config Parameter Coverage

 ## Telemetry Parameter Coverage